filecoin-project/filecoin-docs/docs/how-to/mining.md

 ## Getting rewards

+In Filecoin, miners are able to received two different types of rewards for their efforts: storage fees, and block rewards.

+**Storage fees** are the fees paid regularly by clients after a deal has been reached.
+These fees are automatically deposited into a miner's associated withdrawl wallet as they continue to perform their duties over time, and  are briefly locked upon being received <-- until certain confirmation count or? -->

-Rewards are automatically deposited into a miner's associated withdrawl wallet as they continue to perform their duties over time.
-Miners also have a chance at recieving a block reward, allowing them to receive the collected fees associated with it.
-Their chance at receiving this reward is directly proportional to the amount of storage space the miner is contributing to the network.
+**Block rewards** are large sums that are given to the miner credited for a new block.
+Unlike storage fees, these rewards do not come from an associated client; rather, the network "prints" new FIL as both an inflationary measure and an incentive to miners advancing the chain.
+All active miners on the network have a chance at recieving a block reward, their chance at such being directly proportional to the amount of storage space currently being contributed to the network.

-All rewards are briefly locked upon being received <-- until certain confirmation count or? -->

 <-- checking rewards -->